SymfonyCasts/symfony7/sfcasts/form-theme.md

 that connects our `StarshipPart` to a `Starship`.
 It displays all the `Starship`'s in a select element.

-But look at this `choice_label` set to `id`.
-This sets the property of `Starship` that will be displayed in the dropdown.
+But look at this `choice_label` - set to `id`.
+This sets the property of `Starship` that will be displayed in the dropdown's choices.
 MakerBundle sets this to `id` by default.

-However, at the moment, they're just showing up as cold, soulless database IDs.
-Not very user-friendly, right?

-This is because the MakerBundle generated the `choice_label` option as `id` by default.
-We can do better!
+How the heck will our users know which starship to pick based on an ID?

 Inside the `Starship` entity, we have a `name` property.
 Let's use that!
 Replace `id` with `name`, hit refresh in your browser and...